Do you know who Rosie the Riveter is?

-I was introduced to the story behind this poster, some months after the death of the woman that inspired the artist, at WordCamp Europe 2018 at Belgrade, during the Contributor day.
+Two amazing ladies introduced me to the story behind this poster at WordCamp Europe 2018 at Belgrade, during the Contributor day.
+It was only some months after the death of the woman that inspired the artist.

-Contributor day is a huge opportunbity to assist other users of WordPress, as well as share knowledge and experience and learn a lot of things that will help you to support also your local Community, back home.
+Contributor day is a huge opportunity to assist other users of WordPress, as well as share knowledge and experience.
+And also learn a lot of things that will help you to support your local community, back home.

-One of the topics concerning me, as a woman and active member of technological communities, is that for some undefined reason, while there are many women to the sector of Technology, they are not active members of technological communities and do not come forward neither as speakers, nor as attendees, nor as volunteers and do not socialize and network.
-What could we do, the ones more active, so that we to attract these women, to make them feel welcome and show them what the openness of WordPress community is?
+One of the topics concerning me, as a woman and active member of technological communities, is that for some undefined reason, while there are many women to the sector of Technology, they are not active members of technological communities.
+These women come forward neither as speakers, nor as attendees, nor as volunteers and do not socialize and network.
+What could we do, the ones more active, so that we attract these women?
+How to make them feel welcome and show them what the openness of the WordPress community is?

-Naomi Parker Fraley, is the lady that inspired J. Howard Miller, in 1942 in order to create the poster of «Rosie the Riveter», where a woman withher make-up on and a scarf on her head, wearing her work uniform, lifting her sleeves, in order to set herself as a good example.
-“We can do it!” is the slogan that tried to call forth women, to start working in factories, during World War II, since the men were fighting.
+Naomi Parker Fraley is the lady that inspired J. Howard Miller, in 1942 in order to create the poster of «Rosie the Riveter».
+A woman with her make-up on and a scarf on her head wears her work uniform, lifts her sleeves, and sets herself as a good example.
+“We can do it!” is the slogan that tried to call forth women, to start working in factories, during World War II.
+After all, the men were fighting.
 However, the poster ended up becoming a global symbol of the feminist movement and women as an economic power, while in turn inspired the design of the Wapuu for the Women Who WP meetup.

-What is Women Who WP, someone could ask and why a meetup of this kind is useful and not concidered as discriminative, since it is addressed to women.
+And why a meetup of this kind is useful and not considered as discriminative, since it addresses solely to women?